Care for the Grieving

 Bereavement Advisory Council

-The Bereavement Advisory Council (BAC) is a multidisciplinary committee that works closely with the Bereavement Services Program to develop and sponsor programs for patients, families, and staff in areas of grief, loss, death, and dying.
-We recruit new members in the fall.
-New members start in January and serve two-year terms.
-Call 919-684-4750 for more information.
-Download an application (PDF, 30 KB).
+The Bereavement Advisory Council (BAC) is a multidisciplinary group that collaborates with Bereavement Services to support patients, families, and staff around issues of grief, loss, death, and dying.

 Pediatric Day of Remembrance